 Based on the above, since UL to DL flexibility creates additional BS-BS interference to the neighbour operator, the specific cases in which the semi-synchronised operation (for UL to DL flexibility) could be allowed require agreement at national level.

-It is worth noticing that operators will not always decide to modify the default transmission direction from UL into DL (and from DL into UL) direction in the whole flexible part of the frame.
-In a typical scenario, an operator might decide to modify the agreed default frame structure in some specific locations (hot zones) and at specific times (e.g. specific event or busy hour).
-In this particular case, not all the network will be subject to cross-link interference.
+e.g.